What is your Role as an Incident Lead?

 • Communicating with Stakeholders:Whether it’s the technical team, management, or external clients, you’ll ensure everyone stays in the loop with timely updates.
 Transparency and clarity are key to earning trust and confidence.

-• Documenting the Incident Timeline and Outcomes:Once the dust settles, you’ll create a detailed record of the incident—what happened, how it was resolved, and the results.
-This documentation isn’t just a formality; it’s a powerful tool for learning and preventing similar issues in the future, more commonly know as the post-mortem process.
+• Documenting the Incident Timeline and Outcomes:Once the dust settles, you’ll create a detailed record of the incident - what happened, how it was resolved, and the results.
+This documentation is a cornerstone of incident impact analysis.
+By thoroughly analyzing incident impact, your team can learn from the event and improve systems to prevent similar issues.

 Key Skills You’ll Need